javalenjara/javalenjara/README.md

 ### Hi there I'm Jorge Valencia 👋
-## Software developer and self-learning entusiast in tech topics
+## Software developer and self-learning enthusiast in tech topics

 ### Connect with me: